 When connecting external equipment, a separately sold Axis multicable is required in order to maintain the product's IP rating.
-For more information, see .
+For more information, see Multicable connectors on page 77.

 When connecting external equipment, a separately sold Axis Multicable C I/O Audio Power 1 m/ 5 m or a separately sold Axis 10-pin Push-pull System Connector is required in order to maintain the product's IP rating.
-For more information, see and .
+For more information, see Multicable connectors on page 77 and .

 When connecting external equipment, the supplied multicable is required in order to maintain the product's NEMA/IP rating.
-For more information, see .
+For more information, see Multicable connectors on page 77.